Impact on Target

 -

-This feature compares a segment to a selected benchmark, such as (either the entire data set or another segment).
+This feature compares a segment to a selected benchmark, either the entire dataset or another segment.

 -

-The comparison is done in terms of Impacts, a term combining the difference of the observable variables' mean values and their effect on the Target Node.
+The comparison is done in terms of impacts, combining the difference between the observable variables’ mean values and their effect on the Target Node.

 -